 On the 11 May 2018, following two days of discussions between experts from across the world, the Mytilini Declaration was agreed.
 We believe this is a landmark in establishing the rights of and duties toward all those who experience suffering because of the death or disappearance of their loved ones as a result of migrant journeys and we now call upon all countries and international bodies to ensure that these rights are respected and that the standards contained in the Declaration are implemented as a matter of urgency.

-The Greek language version can be found here.
+Here are the Greek, French, German, and Italian language versions.
 The English language version is the version that was agreed at the expert drafting meeting and prevails in the event of any differences arising.

 The Last Rights Project is grateful to all the donors and sponsors who have made this ground-breaking work possible.